-Term Definition 30% Black woman Means an entity in which: empowered Black women hold more than 30%, but less than 51%, of the exercisable voting rights determined in Code series 100; 2.
-Black women hold more than 30%, but less than 51% of the economic interest as determined in Code series 100; and 3.
+Term Definition 30% Black woman Empowered Means an entity in which: i.
+Black women hold more than 30%, but less than 51%, of the exercisable voting rights determined in Code series 100; ii.
+Black women hold more than 30%, but less than 51% of the economic interest as determined in Code series 100; and iii.
 Has earned all the points for net value in Statement 100.
-30% Black Woman Owned Means an Entity in which: Black woman hold at least 30% of the exercisable voting rights as determined under Codes series 100; Black people hold at least 51% of the economic interest as determined under Code series 100 and; 3.
+30% Black Woman Owned Means an Entity in which: Black woman hold at least 30% of the exercisable voting rights as determined under Codes series 100; ii.
+Black people hold at least 51% of the economic interest as determined under Code series 100 and; iii.
 Has earned all the points for the Net Value under statement 100 of the Generic Codes.
-51% Black Owned Means an Entity in which: 1.
-Black people hold at least 51% of the exercisable voting rights as determined under Codes series 100; Black people hold at least 51% of the economic interest as determined under Code series 100 and; 3.
+51% Black Owned Means an Entity in which: Black people hold at least 51% of the exercisable voting rights as determined under Codes series 100; ii.
+Black people hold at least 51% of the economic interest as determined under Code series 100 and; iii.
 Has earned all the points for the Net Value under statement 100 of the Generic Codes.
-Acceptance of Tender The award in writing of a contract to a tenderer in response to his tender proposal, price or quotation, which award may be inclusive of any conditions determined by Hollard.
-Authorised Procurement Team member An Authorised Procurement Team member is a Procurement employee (buyer/ commodity specialist/manager) who has been deemed to have sufficient training and experience to: 1. execute, support and/or approve procurement strategies; 2. awarding or modify orders or contracts; and 3. who has been formally delegated with such authority in writing.
+Acceptance of Proposal The award in writing of a contract to a prospective supplier in response to his proposal, price or quotation, which award may be inclusive of any conditions determined by Hollard.
+Authorised Procurement Team member An Authorised Procurement Team member is a Procurement employee (buyer/commodity specialist/manager) who has been deemed to have sufficient training and experience to: i. execute, support and/or approve procurement strategies; ii. awarding or modify orders or contracts; and iii. who has been formally delegated with such authority in writing.
 Accredited Verification Agency An accredited verification agency is one that has fulfilled all prescribed legislative requirements for operating as a verification agency in terms of the B-BBEE Act and/or any other applicable legislation.
 Approved Procurement Framework The Approved Procurement Framework refers to this Procurement Governance Policy and all subordinate procurement policies thereto, and where approved, all relevant internal Process Control Manuals (PCMs), processes and procedures, and associated delegations of authority.
 This also includes any other mandatory legislative and policy frameworks that govern and have a direct impact on the Hollard Group's procurement operations.
 Broad-Based Black Economic Empowerment (B-BBEE) Black Economic Empowerment as defined by government in its strategy for broad-based black economic empowerment, subsequent legislation and codes of practice.
-BEE Certificate Means a certificate issued by BEE Verification Agent validating a supplier's BEE Status, that is SANAS accredited.
-BEE Transactions All transactions for the acquisition, by Black people, of direct ownership in an existing or new entity (other than an SME) in the financial or any other sector of the economy and/ or Joint ventures with debt financing of or other form of credit extension to and equity investments in BEE companies (other than SME's).